- Undergraduate Math Courses

 - Some Statistics courses numbered above 400

-Actuarial Mathematics students interested in receiving VEE credits from the Society of Actuaries are encouraged to elect IOE 452 and one of Econ 452, 453, or 454 for their cognates.
+Actuarial Mathematics students interested in receiving VEE credits from the Society of Actuaries are encouraged to elect ACC 300 and FIN 302 for their related courses.

 Other courses may sometimes be appropriate and in all cases approval of the advisor in Actuarial Mathematics is required.